 A teenage girl tells the story of her murder and the after effects it has on the people around her as she watches them from heaven.

-Narration: Ronan is tasked with telling a story from a perspective that cannot be experienced or researched: that of the dead.
+Ronan is tasked with telling a story from a perspective that cannot be experienced or researched: that of the dead.
 Her voice takes on a calm and ethereal tone without sounding like a dramatic, haunted lost soul.
-She delves into particular images and feelings which are so potently age appropriate for her character, yet are poignant and sophisticated in a sense of understanding that the dead are perceived to possess in the afterlife.
+As Susie, she delves into particular images and feelings which are so potently age appropriate for her character, yet are poignant and sophisticated in a sense of understanding that the dead are perceived to possess in the afterlife.

 Labor Day (2013)